isMeXar/Handwritten-Text-Recognition-using-EMNIST/README.md

-# Handwritten Character Recognition using EMNIST
+# Handwritten Text Recognition using EMNIST
 This project focuses on the recognition of handwritten characters using machine learning and deep learning algorithms.
 It utilizes the EMNIST dataset, which contains handwritten digits [0-9] and letters [A-Za-z].
 The goal is to accurately classify and categorize these characters.
 ## Dataset Used
 The EMNIST dataset, a widely used benchmark dataset for character recognition, is used in this project.
 It consists of grayscale images of handwritten characters, along with corresponding labels indicating the character class.